What Is RAM (Random Access Memory)? Types & How it Work?

 RAM (Random-Access Memory) in computers comes in various types, each with its own characteristics and applications.

-Advantages of Random-Access Memory
+Advantages of RAM

 Disadvantages of RAM